minh1608/gulf-coast-hazard-briefs-kmp/README.md

 ⸻

-Coding Style & Conventions
+🧩 Coding Style & Conventions

 This project follows the official
-Kotlin Coding Conventions￼,
+Kotlin Coding Conventions￼, including:
-including:
 •	Clear package structure (data, domain, logic, brief)
-	•	data classes for models and sealed classes for page types
+•	Data classes for models and sealed classes for page types
 •	Explicit null-safety and coroutine-based async design
-	•	Shared logic written to be reusable across platforms
+•	Shared logic written once and reused across platforms

 The goal is to keep the hazard engine readable, testable, and idiomatic for Kotlin Multiplatform.

+⸻

+📄 Essay

+A short project essay is available at: essay/ESSAY.md

+It covers:
+•	Motivation and humanitarian context
+•	Technical decisions
+•	Impact and future directions